Skip to content

 Treating bleeding gums

-As worrying as it can be to have bleeding gums, there’s a lot you can do to treat them and prevent a reoccurrence.
+As worrying as it can be to have bleeding gums, there’s a lot you can do to treat them and prevent a recurrence.
 The first step is to see your dentist for a careful assessment of your general health and whole mouth to rule out other oral health problems.

 Your dentist may recommend a thorough clean of your teeth to remove built-up plaque along your gum lines.
 Generally, this is needed at least every six months, or more frequently if you have been diagnosed with periodontal disease.
 You may also be advised to make changes to your diet and dental routine.